siehe auch LM7 / 2016

 I may have found a gentleman to rifle a barrel (or two) for your LM series bullets.
 My question has to do with the twist rate you recommend as initial twist starting at the throat for both the 7 mm LM-84 and 5,6 mm LM-71 bullets.
 I have the final twists LM-84 = 165 mm and LM-71 = 135 mm.
 Also with the gain twist do you use a straight linear twist increase down the barrel or a parabolic/ramped increase to give a longer run of slower twist from the throat.
 Any information will help as to save any waisted machining cost.

-LM: Troy, to start with the half Angle after the
+LM: Troy, to start with the half Angle after the Chamber and

 Also what was the price again for a lot of 100 or 500 of your LM-71 and LM-84 bullets.